dunkyfool/kindle_parser/READMD.md

 If you want to add new book, please follow instruction below:

-1. Draft the book name & URL in WANTLIST.
-Please avoid the space in the name!
+Draft the book name & URL in WANTLIST.
+Please make sure the book name is same with Title.
-2. Create the folder & empty table.json
+If there is the space in the title, please extract the first section.
+Sorry for the inconvenience caused.